-Contributions to the pension plan from the Commission were \$38.1 and \$33.3 million for the fiscal years ended May 31, 2018 and 2017, respectively.
+Contributions to the pension fund from the Commission were \$37.8 million and \$38.1 million for the fiscal years ended May 31, 2019 and 2018, respectively.
+Contributions to the investment plan from the Commission were \$5,900 for the fiscal year ended May 31, 2019.
+There were no forfeitures related the investment plan.

-A Component Unit of the Commonwealth of Pennsylvania Notes to the Financial Statements Years Ended May 31, 2018 and 2017
+A Component Unit of the Commonwealth of Pennsylvania Notes to the Financial Statements Years Ended May 31, 2019 and 2018